Skip To Main Content

 • Fatal adverse reactions occurred in 5% of patients from COVID-19 infection (3.4%), sepsis (1.4%), and delirium (0.6%)

-• Adverse reactions led to permanent discontinuation of COLUMVI in 7% of patients, including from infection, delirium, neutropenia, and CRS
+• Adverse reactions led to permanent discontinuation of COLUMVI in 7% of patients, including infection, delirium, neutropenia, and CRS

 • Adverse reactions led to dose interruptions of COLUMVI in 19% of patients, most frequently (≥2%) from neutropenia and thrombocytopenia

-Safety: laboratory abnormalities
+Safety: laboratory abnormalities1

-Select laboratory abnormalities (≥20%) that worsened from baseline in patients with relapsed or refractory LBCL who received COLUMVI in STUDY NP30179
+Select laboratory abnormalities (≥20%) that worsened from baseline in patients with relapsed or refractory LBCL who received COLUMVI

-All Grades (%) Grade 3 or 4 (%)
+Laboratory Abnormality All Grades (%) Grade 3 or 4 (%)

 Hematology

-Lymphocytes decreased
+Lymphocytes decreased 90 83

-Hemoglobin decreased
+Hemoglobin decreased 72 8

-Neutrophils decreased
+Neutrophils decreased 56 26#

-Platelets decreased
+Platelets decreased 56 8

 Chemistry